ProgrammingRust/examples/README.md

 should be able to enter each directory and use `cargo build` and `cargo test`.
 For those projects that define programs, `cargo run` should run them.

+The example code in this directory and its subdirectories is licensed under the terms of the MIT license.
+See [LICENSE-MIT](LICENSE-MIT) for details.

 ## Chapter 2: A Tour of Rust

 - The `gcd` directory holds the command-line program for computing the greatest